kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/arcane-magic/index.md

 - **INT check** at **DC 11 + Spell Level**

-> **Lore dump** some gods might disapprove the usage of arcane spells by their devotees!
+> **Lore dump**: some gods might disapprove the usage of arcane spells by their devotees!

 ### Identifying the scroll